Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Garbage collector available bytes

 The tests keep track of total available garbage collector bytes.
-This allows for detecting any memory leaks increasing memory used over time in the program.
+This allows for detecting any memory leaks in the program.
 No significant memory leaks were observed during the tests.
 The screenshot below shows data from garbage collector over 2 edge modules used in the tests.
 The data shows consistent size of available garbage collector bytes.

 ![_](moduleGCbytes.png)